401(k) RMD Rules: What's Different from an IRA

 On this page

 Required Minimum Distributions from a 401(k) follow the same basic formula as IRA RMDs — prior year-end balance divided by an IRS life expectancy factor.
-But three things work differently, and each one can cost you money if you don't know about it.
+The 401(k) distribution rules diverge from IRA rules in three specific ways, and each one can cost you money if you don't know about it.

 First, you cannot aggregate 401(k) RMDs.
 Each account requires its own separate distribution.
 Second, if you're still working for the employer that sponsors the plan, you may be able to delay RMDs from that specific 401(k) until you retire.
 Third, rolling a 401(k) into an IRA before taking the RMD can trigger a problem most people don't see coming.